mostypc123/XediX/README.md

 ## Documentation

-Full documentation is in progress and will be available soon.
-Stay tuned for updates!
+Full documentation is in progress and you can see it in Github Wiki.

+### Contributing

+Check out our [CONTRIBUTING.md](https://github.com/mostypc123/XediX/blob/main/CONTRIBUTING.md) for guidelines on how to get involved.

+### Security

+For security concerns, please refer to our [SECURITY.md](https://github.com/mostypc123/XediX/blob/main/SECURITY.md).

-# Star History
+### Star History

 [![Star History Chart](https://api.star-history.com/svg?repos=mostypc123/XediX&type=Date)](https://star-history.com/#mostypc123/XediX&Date)